Status: ✅ Fully Supported

 - Bake to Keyframes: This method embeds the animation directly into the .blend file without the need for additional cache files.
 It’s efficient and straightforward.

 - Bake All Dynamics: Useful if you prefer to work with simulation caches.
-If you pack the cache internally, it simplifies the upload process.
+The cache is embedded into the .blend on save, so you still upload just the one file.
 Choose the method that best fits your workflow.